Some-Apps/ShelterPartner/README.md

 Feel free to use your issue thread to communicate.
 Contributors will only be assigned one issue at a time.

+I'm also organizing the issue in a github project which you can view [here](https://github.com/orgs/Some-Apps/projects/3).
+It's just read only though until I figure out if I can add custom permissions that would work for an open source project.

 ### File Organization
 Follow MVVM repository architecture.
 For example: